Review of 20 Canadian Universities with the Highest Acceptance Rates

 - Acceptance Rate – 63%

-Established in 1908, the University of Alberta is a public research university in Edmonton that has amassed to a student population of 40,000.
-They have over 380 undergraduate and 500 graduate programs to choose from.
-It currently ranks within the top 5 universities in Canada and belongs to the top 100 worldwide.
-U of A plays a big impact on Alberta’s economy, bringing in a massive $12.3 billion per year.
-Found in a major city in the northernmost part of the world, you can say U of A is top-tier in every sense, from education, research, and involvement in the community.
+The University of Alberta, founded in 1908, is a public research university in Edmonton that has a student population of 40,000.
+They have an option of over 380 undergraduate and 500 graduate programs.
+It currently ranks among Canada’s top 5 universities and is among the top 100 worldwide.
+The U of A has a huge influence on the economy of Alberta, producing a whopping $12.3 billion per year.
+Found in a major town in the northernmost part of the world, in every way, from schooling, science, and community participation, you can say U of A is top-tier.

 - Acceptance Rate – 63%

-Hailing from Canada’s West Coast is the University of Victoria, a top-ranked comprehensive research university in British Columbia.
-Founded in 1903, the University of Victoria now stands on the traditional territory of the respectfully acknowledged Lekwungen-speaking peoples.
-UVic is part of the top 1% of universities worldwide for scientific impact and it ranks among the highest in the country.
-The university currently houses 21,800 students and its most recognized degrees are in English language and literature, earth and marine sciences, geography, and law and philosophy.
-Students are gifted with the UVic Edge, a collective effort that only the University of Victoria can offer through dynamic learning, impactful research, and a dynamic academic environment.
-The results are creative graduates, world-shapers who push for a more sustainable and healthier society.
+The University of Victoria, British Columbia’s top-ranked comprehensive research university, comes from Canada’s West Coast.
+The University of Victoria, established in 1903, now stands on the traditional territories of the respectfully recognized Lekwungen-speaking people.
+UVic is part of the top 1% of scientific impact universities worldwide and ranks among the highest in the region.
+The university currently houses 21,800 students, with English language and literature, earth and marine sciences, geography, and law and philosophy being its most known degrees.
+Through dynamic learning, impactful study, and a dynamic academic environment, students are blessed with the UVic Edge, a collaborative effort that only the University of Victoria can bring.
+Creative graduates, world-shapers who push for a more prosperous and healthy environment, are the results.